-One area of concern was noted in the Internal Auditor's annual report for 2020/21 relating to an investigation where the matter was brought to a conclusion and recommendations were made to the relevant director on how to improve controls.
-This case involved significant potential cost or loss to the Council but due to this issue having been passed to Police Scotland and still being under investigation, no further information has yet been provided to the Audit and Scrutiny Committee.
-This issue will again be included in the 2021/22 Internal Audit annual report.
+One area of concern was noted in the Internal Auditor's annual report for 2021/22 relating to an investigation where the matter was brought to a conclusion and recommendations were made to the relevant director on how to improve controls.
+The case involved significant potential cost or loss to the Council and is currently under investigation by Police Scotland.
+On conclusion of the investigation any outstanding actions will be reported to the Audit Scrutiny Committee.